 77. Go to the Last Cell

-You have to click on the right edge of the active cell to go to the right side & on the left edge if you want to go to the right side.
+You have to click on the right edge of the active cell to go to the right side and on the left edge if you want to go to the left side.

 78. Chart Formatting

-All you have to do is just make a double-click on the border of the graph to open formatting option.
+If you use Control + 1 to open formatting options to format a chart, then I bet you’ll love this trick.
+All you have to do is just make double-click on the border of the graph to open the formatting option.

 79. Pivot Table Double Click

-As you already know Excel stores data in pivot cache before creating a pivot table.
+Let’s say someone sent you a pivot table without the source data.
+As you already know Excel stores data in a pivot cache before creating a pivot table.